MartC53/QIAML/README.md

 ## Methods
 ### Import Images
 Due to their size, all data set images are cropped and pre-processed using the ``auto_crop.py``.
 This function isolates the green fluorescent channel (the detection channel of our FAM fluorophore) applied an adaptive blurring and contrasting to the images to improve visual representation.
 The images are then cropped based on contours of the image, and saved as a 2D NumPy array in an .npy file.
 To access the images, the ``get_data.py`` file reads in the .npy and saves the data arrays as either a NumPy array or a pandas dataframe.
 The data available is triplicate images of the end point of the RPA reaction.
-To ensure the train and test splits contain all data in the range of interest (3-10,000 cp) the triplicate data is split into train and test groups.
+To ensure the train and test splits contain all data in the range of interest (30-10,000 cp) the triplicate data is split into train and test groups.
 Here the data in AB,BC, or AC represent the train groups while A, B, or C are the test groups for the training sets BC, AC,AB respectively.
 ### Pre CNN image processing
 To improve model accuracy and run time the images are are sized to 900x900 pixels.
 Additionally, the image pixel intensities are normalized on a range of [0,1] with a maximum intensity of 256 for the 8-bit camera these images were taken on.
 ### Model training
 The model used is a simple sequential model  containing five layers.
 The first layer is a rescaling of the data to normalize 8-bit pixel intensities on the range of [0,1].
 The next layer is an 8 neuron deep 2D convolution layer.
 2D convolution layers have been successfully used for image classification in the past [1].
 To find the optimal number of neurons, the model was iteratively run with 128, 64, 32, 16, 8, and 4 neurons.
 Accuracy was defined by correct identification of test data.
 The model failed to run above 64 neurons and accuracy losses were observed at 32 neurons.
 The highest accuracy was observed with 8 and 4 neurons.
-The model is then flattened before being pasted to two hidden dense layers whose neuron depths were iteratively determined as above
+The model is then flattened before being past to two hidden dense layers whose neuron depths were iteratively determined as above.

-The hyper parameters of the optimizer used and the the activations used in the layers were chosen by utilizing OPTUNA [2].
+The optimizer and activation function hyper parameters used in the layers were chosen by utilizing OPTUNA [2].
 An OPTUNA optimization was run for 10 epochs and 10 trials.
 The optimizers scanned were RSME, Adam, and SDG.
 The activators scanned were exponential Linear Unit, rectified linear unit activation function, linear activation function, and Scaled Exponential Linear Unit.
 These functions were chosen as the data should be able to be forced into a linear fashion.

 1. R. Chauhan, K. K. Ghanshala and R. C. Joshi, "Convolutional Neural Network (CNN) for Image Detection and Recognition," 2018 First International Conference on Secure Cyber Computing and Communication (ICSCCC), 2018, pp. 278-282, doi: 10.1109/ICSCCC.2018.8703316.
 2. Takuya Akiba, Shotaro Sano, Toshihiko Yanase, Takeru Ohta,and Masanori Koyama.
 2019.